comsysto/location-map/README.md

-location-map
+Location Map
 ============

-Repository for our ambient location map visualization
+Repository for our ambient location map visualization.